Plaza Elíptica

-View of Moyua Square from the south, Alameda Rekalde street.
+View of Plaza Elíptica from the south, Alameda Rekalde street.

-Moyúa, or Elliptic Square, is a public square located in the center of Bilbao's extension, in the district of Abando.
-The square was conceived in 1876 as a central hub in the middle of Gran Vía de Don Diego López de Haro avenue, from where the main eight streets depart in radius-like shape and was merely called Elliptic Square because of its form.
+Plaza Elíptica (Plaza Eliptikoa), formerly named Moyúa, is a public square located in the center of Bilbao's extension, in the district of Abando.
+The square was conceived in 1876 as a central hub in the middle of Gran Vía de Don Diego López de Haro avenue, from where the main eight streets depart in radius-like shape and was merely called Plaza Elíptica (Elliptic Square) because of its form.
 The square was refurbished in the 1940s to adopt its current form, with a central fountain and several gardens in French and English styles, and was renamed to honour a former mayor of the city, Federico Moyúa.

 The square as is today was totally rebuilt in 1997 after six years of works to build the Bilbao Metro.
-Moyua metro station (spelt without accent) is the closest to the famous Guggenheim Museum.
+Eliptikoa metro station is the closest to the famous Guggenheim Museum.
 Trains on both lines 1 and 2 call at the station, sharing the same tracks and platforms.
 It is also the terminus for Bilbobus routes 1 and 76.